Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Brown Hill is well above average nationally.
-The median income is $61,351 and the average income stands at $78,776.
-This contrasts with Rest of Vic.'s figures of a median income of $50,954 and an average income of $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $66,412 (median) and $85,275 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Brown Hill cluster around the 56th percentile nationally.
-The earnings profile shows that 36.0% of the population (1,686 individuals) fall within the $1,500 - 2,999 income range, which is similar to the surrounding region where 30.3% occupy this range.
-After housing, 86.3% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Brown Hill suburb is $61,351 and average income is $78,776.
+This compares to Rest of Vic.'s median income of $50,954 and average income of $62,728.
+Based on Wage Price Index growth rate of 8.25% from July 2023 to September 2025, estimated median income in Brown Hill would be approximately $66,412 and average income would be around $85,275 by September 2025.
+According to Australian Bureau of Statistics Census data from 2021, incomes in Brown Hill cluster at the 56th percentile nationally.
+Income distribution shows 36.0% of population (1,689 individuals) earn between $1,500 and $2,999 annually, similar to surrounding regions where 30.3% fall within this range.
+After housing costs, 86.3% of income remains for other expenses.
+Brown Hill's SEIFA income ranking places it in the 6th decile nationally.

 Frequently Asked Questions - Income